 Scalability Issues

-As it is now, every node of a blockchain network stores a copy of the entire data chain and processes every transaction.
-This requires a certain level of computational power, resulting in slow, congested networks and lagged processing times especially during high-traffic periods.
+Every node of a blockchain network stores a copy of the entire data chain and processes every transaction.
+This requires a certain level of computational power, resulting in slow, congested networks and lagged processing times, especially during high-traffic periods.
 Scalability issues arise due to limitations in block size, block processing times and resource-intensive consensus mechanisms.
 This is why novel approaches — such as layer 2 scaling solutions, sharding and alternative consensus algorithms — are being developed.

 Regulation Concerns